kethakav/electron-vite-react-boilerplate/README.md

 ## 🙏 Acknowledgments

-- [Electron Vite](https://electron-vite.github.io/) - For the excellent Vite integration
+This boilerplate was inspired by and built upon the excellent work of:

+- [Electron⚡️Vite](https://electron-vite.github.io/) - The best practice integration solution between Electron and Vite, providing the foundation for modern Electron development
+- [electron-vite-react](https://github.com/electron-vite/electron-vite-react) - The Electron + Vite + React boilerplate that served as the primary inspiration and reference for this project
-- [DaisyUI](https://daisyui.com/) - For the beautiful component library
+- [DaisyUI](https://daisyui.com/) - For the beautiful component library built on Tailwind CSS
-- [Vite](https://vitejs.dev/) - For the fast build tool
+- [Vite](https://vitejs.dev/) - For the lightning-fast build tool and development server
 - [React](https://react.dev/) - For the amazing UI library